Cira Centre: History

 On May 8, 2002, Brandywine Realty Trust announced its intentions to build a glass office skyscraper next to 30th Street Station.
 Called the Cira Centre, the skyscraper would be designed by architect César Pelli.
 The plan also included replacing the rest of the parking deck with a landscaped entrance plaza and parking lot.
 The plan to develop the land around 30th Street Station was part of a nationwide effort by Amtrak, which owns the land and the train station, to earn revenue from its real estate holdings.
 Amtrak's effort also emphasizes projects that would increase ridership.
 Also part of the project was construction of a parking garage.
 The nine-story, 1,525 car garage is intended to alleviate a parking shortage at 30th Street Station.
 Planned since 1996, the $50 million parking garage began construction in 2003 and was opened in May 2004.

-The site of the Cira Centre sits within a Keystone Opportunity Improvement Zone (KOZ).
-A KOZ was designed to encourage development in poor and blighted areas by exempting the tenants of the building from almost all state and local taxes.
+The site where Cira Centre sits, was once designated a Keystone Opportunity Improvement Zone (KOZ).
+The KOZ was designed to encourage development in poor and blighted areas by exempting the tenants of the building from almost all state and local taxes.
 On December 24, 2003 Brandywine Realty Trust announced the first tenants to lease room in the Cira Centre.
 Brandywine Realty Trust signed leases with Dechert LLP, Woodcock Washburn LLP, and Attalus Capital.
 Dechert LLP and Woodcock Washburn LLP were moving from other city skyscrapers, the Bell Atlantic Tower and One Liberty Place respectively.
 Attalus Capital was moving its offices from Bala Cynwyd, Pennsylvania.
 Dechert and Woodcock Washburn moving to the Cira Centre fueled the KOZ controversy because Dechert and Woodcock Washburn were wealthy law firms and would no longer have to pay taxes for numerous years.
+On December 31, 2018, Cira Centre's KOZ designation had expired, since it is not to exceed 15 years.
 By 2006, about 60 percent of Cira Centre's tenants came from within Philadelphia.